 Sarracenia rubra ssp. rubra has always been one of Peter's favorite plants!
 He remembers fondly how old plant catalogs used to refer to them as miniature huntsman horns.
 The summer pitchers are narrow, highly veined, with a short, pointed lid and reach a height of 12-18".
 The small, dark red flowers are highly fragrant and smell of raspberries!
+These are large divisions from our collection!

 Sun: Full sun outdoors